Metropolitan-Council/loop-sensor-trends/covid.traffic.trends/inst/app/www/ABOUT.md

 ## About

-A Metropolitan Council analysis of over 1,000 traffic monitoring stations across the metropolitan area and beyond show that Minnesotans are doing their part to limit the spread of COVID-19 by reducing travel and staying home.
+A Metropolitan Council analysis of over 1,000 freeway traffic monitoring stations across the metropolitan area and beyond show that Minnesotans are doing their part to limit the spread of COVID-19 by reducing travel and staying home.